Getting Started Edit on GitHub

 Let’s get a sample app powered by ComponentKit up and running, then make some tweaks to experiment with how components work.

-Clone the Github repo, and then open the Xcode project.
+Clone the Github repo, install carthage frameworks and then open the Xcode project.

 Run the project in the simulator to see a simple app that shows a list of quotes.